jbutcher21/aiclass/docs/senzing_entity_spec.md

 Some data sources have fields named SSN, DL_NUM, PASSPRT, etc.  This is a simple field name mapping to the appropriate Senzing feature.
 Other data sources, especially data providers, have a sublist of identifiers with an identifier type that can be used to determine the appropriate Senzing feature.

-### **Mapping Guidance (for Mapping Identifiers)**
+### **Mapping Guidance (for Mapping All Identifiers)**

+#### Mapping from Source Field Names

-- When mapping from a source field name, always look for and map the corresponding field that indicates who issued the identifier.
+When mapping from a source field name, always look for and map the corresponding field that indicates who issued the identifier.
 For example:
 - country for a passport
 - state or country for a drivers license
 - country for a national_id or a tax_id

+#### Mapping from a Sublist of Identifiers

-- When there is a sublist of identifiers, there may be 3 fields:
+When there is a sublist of identifiers, there may be 3 fields:
 - an id_type field such as: PASSPORT, DRIVERS_LICENSE, SSN, EIN, TIN, VAT, CEDULA, SIREN, CUI, NIT.
 - the id_number field
-    - an id_country: can be a country, state or province
+- an id_country: can be a country, state or province.
+When this is missing, it may be part of the id_type (e.g., AUS-PASSPORT, RU-INN).

-    When id_country is missing, it is likely imbedded in the id_type field which will have values like AUT_PASSPORT and AUT_TIN.
-Always try to determine the country who issued the identifier, although there mignt not be one.
-Especially in the case of organizations such as GLEIF who issue the LEI_NUMBER.

-For various IDs issued by countries, you will find it is either used
+There are many different identifier types and different sources don't follow the same codification standandards.
+For instance "EIN" and "FEIN" may both used as the type for the US Employer Identification Number used for Tax purposes.
+Mapping to one of the Senzing features is the way to standardize them so they can be matched.

+Sometimes the only way to know what type of identifier it is to look it up on the internet.
+You are trying to determine:
+1. If it is truly an identifier.
+Sometimes data sources use this as a dumping ground for other kinds of information such as industry classification codes like "NAICS" or even "registration date".
+You might even find "phone number" as a type which of course should be mapped to the PHONE feature.
+2. Who issues it: Usually a country, state or province, or organization such D&B's DUNS number or GLEIF's LEI number.

 ### **Mapping Rules (for Mapping Identifiers)**

+There are 3 non-specific identifier features: They are: NATIONAL_ID, TAX_ID and OTHER_ID.
+All other features in the identifier sections (e.g., PASSPORT, SSN, LEI_NUMBER) should be considered specific features.

-1. **Always** map to PASSPORT, DRLIC, SSN, LEI_NUMBER, etc when the source field or id_type indicates it is one of those.
+1. Map to the the specific feature attributes when the source field or id_type indicates it is one of those.

-2. There are 3 features you can map to when the source field is not one of those.
-They are:
-    1. NATIONAL_ID: Map the id_type to this when it is issued by a country an entity should only have one
-    2. TAX_ID: Map the id_type to this when it is used for tax purposes.
-    3. OTHER_ID: Map the id_type to this when it is issued by some other organization.
-However, do consider adding a new feature for an id_type that is used by a lot of entities.
-That's how we decided to add NPI_NUMBER and LEI_NUMBER to our standard config.
+2. Map to the NATIONAL_ID feature attributes when the identifier type indicates it is issued by a country and the entity is usually only ever issued one.  (e.g., National Corporate ID in Japan, Companies House Registration Number in the UK, SIREN Business Registration ID in France).
+This is the strongest identifier and will break matches between companies that might otherwise resolve.

+3. Map to the TAX_ID feature attributes when the identifier type indicates it is issued by a country and used to collect taxes. (e.g., VAT Number in many countries, EIN or Federal Tax ID in the US),  It is the second strongest identifier and will break matches unless another strong feature confirms it.

+4. Optionally, you can map to both NATIONAL_ID and TAX_ID feature attributes if it qualifies as both.
+You may want to do this if all of your data sources don't follow this specification and you continually find the same value mapped two different ways.

+5. Known identifiers not issued by a country, that are used a lot, are candidates for having a new feature created for them.  (e.g., MEDICARE_ID in data source about patients)

+6. Only map to OTHER_ID feature attributes when it is a known identifier not issued by a country that you don't want to create a feature for.
+Always map the source id_type to the OTHER_ID_TYPE attribute to prevent overmatching as the country of the issuer is not always known or its international/

+7. Do not map the source id_type to NATIONAL_ID_TYPE or TAX_ID_TYPE when country is known to prevent undermatching due to different codification standards.

+8. Map all identifiers that aren't mapped by any of these rules as Payload Attributes so that you have visibility to them as you look them up in Senzing.
+Through time, you may discover what they are and decide to map them

 ## Mapping Relationships